-- 1. Attend all class sessions.
+1. Attend all class sessions.
 Please call the instructor when you are unable to attend class or if you must be late.
 It is the policy of the CSUSM College of Education that any student who misses 20% or more of class time, field experiences, or class sessions may not receive a passing grade for the course.
 If you miss two class sessions or are late (or leave early) more than three sessions, you cannot receive a grade of "A".
 If you miss three class sessions, your highest possible grade is a "C+".
-Should you have extenuating circumstances, contact the instructor as soon as possible. - 2.
-Use "Person-first" language (e.g., "Student with Down Syndrome" rather than "Down Syndrome student;" "Johnny who happens to have Down Syndrome" rather than "My Down Syndrome student") must be used throughout all written and oral assignments and discussions. - 3.
-Word-process all written documents.
-Be sure to keep a copy of all of your work including WebCT postings.
+Should you have extenuating circumstances, contact the instructor as soon as possible.

+2. Use "Person-first" language (e.g., "Student with Down Syndrome" rather than "Down Syndrome student") must be used throughout all written and oral assignments and discussions.

+3. Word-process all written documents.
+Be sure to keep an electronic copy of all of your work including WebCT postings.
 Proof of completion of all assignments is the responsibility of the student.
 Keep these records until you have received your grade.
+Also, you will want these copies for your records and for potential future use as professional portfolio entries.

+4. Always write in a professional voice.
+Be sure to avoid abbreviations, contractions, and slang.
+Write out acronyms on first appearance - such as Individualized Education Program (IEP).

+5. Examine WebCT6 at least twice weekly for messages and newly posted materials and resources.
+Download materials needed for each class prior to class and bring to class all required resources.

-Also, you will want these copies for your records and for potential future use as professional portfolio entries. - 4.
-Complete and hand in all assignments on the due dates for full credit.
-If you have extraordinary circumstances that impact completion of your assignments, please inform the instructor(s).
-Any time that you have questions or concerns, please contact the instructor(s) immediately. - 5.
-Participate in class discussions and group activities and demonstrate positive interpersonal skills with classmates and guests.
-Participation points are assigned on the basis of participation, collegiality, collaborative effort, and professionalism in interactions with fellow students and the instructors and guest lecturers. - 6.
-Responsibility for obtaining handouts is that of the student.
-If you are to miss class, be sure to select a class "buddy" to ensure that you receive handouts and information when you must miss class.
-You may wish to have the following: - 7.
-Buddy: Telephone, e-mail address, Fax number.
-Be sure to have your Buddy pick up the handouts for you. - 8.
-If you lose your handouts, you must copy one from a classmate, the copy budget of the COE is extremely limited.
-TAKE ONLY ONE HANDOUT, the exact number is run, with no extras.
+6. Complete and post all assignments on the due dates for full credit.
+If you have extraordinary circumstances that impact completion of your assignments, please inform the instructor.
+Any time that you have questions or concerns, please contact the instructor immediately.

+7. Participate in class discussions and group activities and demonstrate positive interpersonal skills with classmates and quests.
+Participation points are assigned on the basis of participation. collegiality, collaborative effort, and professionalism in interactions with fellow students and the instructors and guest lecturers.

-9. The instructor does not accept late work either for hard copy assignments or for Web CT assignments.
-If you have undue and extreme circumstances in your life please contact me for assistance with timelines.
+8. If you are to miss class, be sure to select a class "buddy" to ensure that you receive handouts and information when you must miss class.
+You may wish to have the following: Phone#:

+Buddy:

+e-mail.

-GRADING STANDARDS:
+GRADING STANDARDS